medialab/minet/docs/cli.md

 examples:

 .
-Getting reason for attrition from tweets (and corresponding users) in a CSV file:
+Finding out if tweets in a CSV files are still available or not using tweet & user ids:
-    $ minet tw attrition tweet_id user_id tweets_and_user_data.csv > tweets_attrition.csv
+    $ minet tw attrition tweet_id user_id deleted_tweets.csv > attrition-report.csv

 ```